Yerko Leiva

-Yerko Bastián Leiva Lazo (born 14 June 1998) is a Chilean professional footballer who plays as a midfielder for O'Higgins on loan from Curicó Unido.
+Yerko Bastián Leiva Lazo (born 14 June 1998) is a Chilean professional footballer who plays as a midfielder for Unión La Calera.

 Career

 In 2024, Leiva joined O'Higgins on loan from Curicó Unido.

+On 30 December 2025, Leiva returned to Unión La Calera after his stint in 2019.

 International career

 Leiva represented Chile U17 at the 2014 South American Games.

+Personal life

+He is the older brother of the footballer Sergio Leiva.